allianceauth/allianceauth/docs/installation/services/openfire.md

 ### Web Configuration
 The remainder of the setup occurs through Openfire’s web interface.
 Navigate to http://example.com:9090, or if you’re behind CloudFlare, go straight to your server’s IP:9090.

 Select your language.
-I sure hope it’s english if you’re reading this guide.
+I sure hope it’s English if you’re reading this guide.

 Under Server Settings, set the Domain to `example.com` replacing it with your actual domain.
 Don’t touch the rest.